ListeningApp/listening-modal-llm/training_documents/rich_cache/rich.md

 You must have it before you can give it, and many people fail to impress thinking substance because they have themselves only a vague and misty concept of the things they want to do, to have, or to become.

-It is not enough that you should have a general desire for wealth "to do good with."
+It is not enough that you should have a general desire for wealth to do good with.
 Everybody has that desire.

 It is not enough that you should have a wish to travel, see things, live more, etc. Everybody has those desires also.
 If you were going to send a wireless message to a friend, you would not send the letters of the alphabet in their order and let him construct the message for himself, nor would you take words at random from the dictionary.
 You would send a coherent sentence, one which meant something.